esbisse/deltarune-zelda3-msu/README.md

 ## Steps:

+1. Download the latest release from the releases tab, or clone this directory.
-1. Extract all music files from the game files.
+2. Extract all music files from the game files.
 If installed via steam they should be in `/path/to/steamfolder/common/steamapps/DELTARUNE/mus` (replace `path/to/steamfolder` with where the folder is on your machine).
 You will also need the sound effect files from the `chapter5_windows` folder.
 Place all music and sound files in `tracks`.
-2. Run `msupcm` with `tracks-clean.json`.
+3. Run `msupcm` with `tracks-clean.json`.
-3. Your MSU files should be created in the msu folder.
+4. Your MSU files should be created in the msu folder.
 You can use these and the DELTARUNE.msu file with your patched alttp ROM.

 ## Notes